 How can an individual reduce his or her risk of misusing medications?
 By taking medications exactly as prescribed, by consulting with physicians if prescribed medications seem to be losing their effectiveness, and by doing a “brown bag check”: bringing all medications in their prescription bottles and any over the counter vitamins or herbal preparations to doctor visits.
 Sometimes one doctor may not be aware of what another has prescribed which can result in over-prescribing and dangerous drug interactions.

-If you are interested in having an EMPOWER presentation at your congregation, school, or organization, or other types of education about substance misuse or addiction, please contact Nina Henry, Addiction Specialist 847.745.5457.
+If you are interested in having an EMPOWER presentation at your congregation, school, or organization, or other types of education about addiction, please contact Nina Henry, Addiction Specialist 847.745.5457.